NARCOTICS ADDICTION REHAB & TREATMENT

 • Problems with work, relationships, and finances

 When narcotics are withheld, uncomfortable symptoms begin to occur.
-Different types of drugs have different withdrawal experiences, but the following are some common symptoms:
+Different types of drugs are associated with different withdrawal experiences, but the following are some common symptoms:

 • Sweating, chills